weavenet/ses_to_dropbox/README.md

 * Create a [Dropbox app and oauth token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/).

-* Create Cloud Formation stack from the provided [template](https://raw.githubusercontent.com/weavenet/ses_to_dropbox/master/cloud_formation_templates/lambda.json). provide the token created above as well as a unique prefix name for the bucket.
+* Create Cloud Formation stack from the provided [template](https://raw.githubusercontent.com/weavenet/ses_to_dropbox/master/cloud_formation_templates/lambda.json).
+Provide the token created above as well as a unique prefix name for the bucket.

 ### Deploy Updated Code